 What Causes Child Labour Today?

-- family expectations and traditions
+family expectations and traditions

-- public opinion that downplays the risk of early work for children
+public opinion that downplays the risk of early work for children

-- limited choices for women
+limited opportunities for women in society

-What Are Some Solutions to The Problem of Child Labour?
+What Are Some Solutions to the Problem of Child Labour?

 Many children in hazardous and dangerous jobs are in danger of injury or even death.
 Between 2000 and the year 2020, the vast majority of new workers, citizens and new consumers — whose skills and needs will build the world’s economy and society — will come from developing countries.
-Over that 20-year period, some 730 million people will join the world’s workforce — more than all the people employed in the most developed nations in 2000.
+Over that 20-year period, some 730 million people have joined the world’s workforce — more than all the people employed in the most developed nations in 2000.
 More than 90 percent of these new workers will be from developing nations, according to research by Population Action International.

 In order to fairly and adequately meet the needs of this growing workforce and not rely on child labour, a few things must be prioritised, namely:

-- Increased family incomes
+increased family incomes

-- Education — that helps children learn skills that will help them earn a living
+education — that helps children learn skills that will help them earn a living

-- Social services — that help children and families survive crises, such as disease, or loss of home and shelter
+social services — that help children and families survive crises, such as disease, or loss of home and shelter